Summary

 Search works by indexing resource content in Elasticsearch, including PDFs and other document types.
 The resource <title> and <description> meta tags are also indexed.
 Advanced search queries can be done using the query string syntax.

-The resource ranking works by factoring in several attributes associated with a resource.
+The resource scoring and ranking works by factoring in several attributes associated with a resource.
 This includes if a resource has been featured by a curator, the popularity of cross-referenced resources, and also its popularity on social media and news sites.

 A few new features in our backlog include:

-• Breakdowns by CVE data, including CWE and CPE
+• Breakdowns by CWE, CPE or TTPs

 • Improvements for content parsing